Data-Equity/DataEquityForMainStreet/Curriculum(IncludesEvaluationMaterials)/Handouts/Datasets/readMe.md

-#  Read Me
+#  Sample Datasets to Use in Class Exercises

-*This folder contains sample datasets for use in class exercises, e.g., Making Maps & Charts (Handout 5).*
+This folder contains sample datasets for use in class exercises, e.g., Making Maps & Charts (Handout 5).